hanwenzhu/blueprint-gen/README.md

 First go to a clean branch **without any uncomitted changes**, to prevent overwriting any work you have done.

-You can then convert to blueprint-gen format by adding `blueprint-gen` as a dependency to lakefile, run `lake update blueprint-gen`, and then run:
+You can then convert to blueprint-gen format by adding `blueprint-gen` as a dependency to lakefile, run `lake update blueprint-gen`, ensure `leanblueprint checkdecls` works (i.e. all `\lean` are in Lean), and then run:

 ```sh
 lake script run blueprintConvert